-Processes will be established to ensure that pre testing occurs to determine if the individual is eligible for Title II funded programs.
-Student scoring above ABE 6 without a high school equivalency diploma can be served.
+Processes will be established to ensure that pre-testing occurs to determine if the individual is eligible for Title II-funded programs.
+Students scoring ABE level 6 without a high school equivalency diploma can be served.
 However, if they have a diploma, they must score at least one pre-test with ABE level 5 or below to be served with Title II funds.
-In reference to the Adult Education and Literacy Administrative rule 281-23.5,(260C) "a participant with a high school diploma that does not score in one modality with an ASE Low (i.e., ABE Level 5) would not be eligible for Title II funded services and will be referred to an appropriate agency or provider."
+(Adult Education and Literacy Administrative rule 281- 23.5,(260C)).
 Similarly, a reportable individual must pre-test within an ESL modality level or not have their high school diploma or degree to be served with Title II funds.

+Programs are responsible for ensuring that appropriate processes include:

+- established orientation times

-Programs are responsible for ensuring that appropriate processes include established orientation times, a centralized point of intake, and a local program policy that requires pre testing of all reportable individuals before twelve hours of instruction.
+- a centralized point of intake

+- a local program policy that requires pre-testing of all reportable individuals before twelve hours of instruction

-Progress/Post Testing
+Progress/Post-testing

-Any test given after the initial test is called a progress test or post-test.
-The primary method of measuring skill gain in adult education and literacy programs is determined by comparing the initial assessment educational functioning level (EFL) with the subsequent progress test EFL when reassessed using the standardized assessment.
-It is important to note that if a participant is not progress/post tested, level completion cannot be determined.
+The primary method of measuring skill gain is determined by comparing the initial assessment EFL with the progress test EFL when reassessed using the standardized assessment.
+It is important to note that if a participant is not progress/post-tested, level completion cannot be adequately determined.